-With the increasing amount of reliance on on-the-spot videotaping or picture taking, the rules of consent are evolving, especially for children.
-Basically, with a few exceptions, it’s perfectly legal for strangers to photograph or videotape your child, and they’re free to post or publish the images as well.
-Parents do not have to give their consent or sign a release.
-However, some states have passed legislation to change that, and school districts do take steps to protect their children.
+Basically, with a few exceptions, it is actually perfectly legal for strangers to photograph or videotape your child, and they are free to post or publish the images as well.
+Contrary to what many parents believe, they do not need to give their consent or sign a release.
+However, some states have passed more restrictive legislation to change this permissiveness, and school districts do take steps to protect their children.

 School Districts Protect Children

 States and municipalities have the right to make their own laws regarding issues such as photographing children.
 School districts can restrict filming and photography on their grounds and the use of images without parental consent.
-However, some schools might not prohibit group photos if the photographer doesn’t identify any of the children when he publishes them, or photos of certain extracurricular activities such as sporting events.
+However, some schools might not prohibit group photos if the photographer does not identify any of the children when publishing them, or photos of certain extracurricular activities such as sporting events.

 Other Laws May Apply

 Some other state and federal laws might apply if anyone photographs or films your child without your knowledge or permission.
 Your child has the same right to privacy as an adult does.
-No one can photograph or film your child in a location where he believes he’s alone, even if he’s alone with his friends.
-For example, if he’s in a sandbox at a public park, a photographer can take his picture.
-If he’s in a sandbox in your fenced-in backyard, the photographer would be violating your child’s right to privacy, as well as your own.
-You can use that to stop distribution of the photograph because the photographer’s action is a tort, or behavior that justifies a lawsuit.
+No one can photograph or film your child in a location where he or she believes himself or herself to be alone, even if alone with his friends.
+For example, if the child is in a sandbox at a public park, a photographer can take his or her picture.
+If the child is in a sandbox in your fenced-in backyard, the photographer would be violating your child's right to privacy, as well as your own.
+You can use that to stop distribution of the photograph because the photographer's action is a tort, or behavior that justifies a lawsuit.
 You might also have a claim for trespassing.